CHS: Small: Socially-Aware Navigation

 Dr. Monica Nicolescu

 - Barchard, K., Lapping-Carr, L., Westfall, S., Fink-Armold, A., Banisetty, S., & Feil-Seifer, D. Measuring the Perceived Social Intelligence of Robots.
-Submitted to ACM Transactions on Human-Robot Interaction (THRI), Jul 2019. ( details )
+In ACM Transactions on Human-Robot Interaction (THRI), Jul 2020. ( details )

 - Barchard, K., Lapping-Carr, L., Westfall, S., & Feil-Seifer, D. Perceived social intelligence of robots..
 To Appear in Society for Personality and Social Psychology, Portland, Oregon, Feb 2019. ( details )